S95Sedan/CT1741_DSP/disassembly/README.md

 ---
 ## Disassembling:
-Both files can be decompiled with the software found [Here](https://www.bipom.com/dis51.php)
+Both files can be used to decompile the listed firmwares with the software found [Here](https://www.bipom.com/dis51.php)